 Graphic for high-achieving moms in STEM explaining imposter syndrome in women in STEM and how to tell a skills gap vs imposter syndrome.
 Highlights “prove-it pressure,” over-preparing at work, perfectionism at work, and a quick clarity conversation to set expectations with your boss so you can feel more confident in meetings.

-Here are five STEM-friendly time management fixes that protect your focus and reduce daily friction—so you can reclaim real time.
-In this article Most time-management advice for moms assumes you control your schedule.
-In STEM, you often don’t.
+Overview Here are five STEM-friendly time management fixes that protect your focus and reduce daily friction—so you can reclaim real time.
+What You’ll learn Most time-management advice for moms assumes you control your schedule In STEM, you often don’t.
 And if you worked years for this expertise, constant interruption can feel identity-eroding—not just annoying.
-If your work […]
+If […]

 Time management for moms in STEM: 5 realistic systems to protect focus, reduce mental load, and reclaim time.

-In this post, I’ll show you how to get unstuck as a scientist mom using my Ask–Analyze–Act (Triple A) sequence.
+Overview In this post, I’ll show you how to get unstuck as a scientist mom using my Ask–Analyze–Act (Triple A) sequence.
 You’ll do a 10-minute Identity Timeline mini-audit, name your coherence gap (values vs. calendar), and test one decision rule for a week.
-What you’ll learn It’s Tuesday.
-You’re up at 5:45 because you need uninterrupted […]
+What you’ll learn What they don’t teach women in stem in graduate […]

 Pinterest pin for working moms in STEM titled “How to get unstuck as a scientist mom (after motherhood).”
 Mentions the Ask–Analyze–Act (Triple A) framework, a 10‑minute Identity Timeline mini‑audit (past/present/future), spotting the “coherence gap” between values and calendar, and choosing one simple decision rule for career‑life integration.